-Attribute Exceed Expectations Meets Expectations Needs Improvement awareness of the ethical dimensions of the issue(s) and dilemma(s), and of the ' , Little to partial recognition of the ethical issue(s) and dilemmas(s).
+Attribute Exceed Expectations Meets Expectations Needs Improvement lot the subject matter A very thorough recognition of the ethical issue(s) and dilemma(s), and of the alternative perspectives on the problem.
+A reasonably complete recognition of the ethical issue(s) and dilemma(s), and of the alternative perspectives on the problem.
+Little to partial recognition of the ethical issue(s) and dilemmas(s).
 Students will demonstrate an ability to evaluate business problems from multiple ethical perspectives.
-A very thorough and accurate analysis of the alternatives considered. • Little to incomplete analysis or a faculty analysis performed on the alternatives considered. present a cogent argument to support their absence of misinformation; use of authority is justified and elaborated; own experiences and of authority is justified and Little to incomplete use of pertinent facts; a reliance on misinformation; defaults to an authority without sufficient elaboration.
+A VARV thorough and accurate analysis A reasonably complete and accurate analysis of the alternatives considered.
+Little to incomplete analysis or a faculty analysis performed on the alternatives considered.
+Students will demonstrate an ability to present a cogent argument to support their ethical position.
+A very thorough review of pertinent facts; an absence of misinformation; use of authority is justified and elaborated; own experiences and observations are appropriately incorporated.
+A consistent use of pertinent facts; an absence of misinformation; use of authority is justified and elaborated.
+Little to incomplete use of pertinent facts; a reliance on misinformation; defaults to an authority without sufficient elaboration.
 Students will be able to demonstrate an understanding of the role of Corporate Social Responsibility in the subject area.
 A very thorough recognition of Corporate Social Responsibility relevant to the subject matter.
+A reasonably complete recognition of Corporate Social Responsibility relevant to the subject matter.
 Little to partial recognition of Corporate Social Responsibility relevant to the subject matter.